CartoDB/cartodb-postgresql/CONTRIBUTING.md

 account to fully-qualify internal calls to avoid (possibly dangerous) name clashes.

-Every new feature (as well as bugfixes) should come with a testcase, see next session.
+Every new feature (as well as bugfixes) should come with a test case, see next section.

 Writing testcases
 -----------------